shresthabhi/hello-world/README.md

 Hi,
 My philosophy -
   No Gain without Pain
-  If you can't implement/use what you studies then you haven't learned anything Cross the threshold
+  \n If you can't implement/use what you studied then you haven't learned anything
+  \n Cross the threshold